twinstar6980/Twinning.Documentation/english/installation.md

 	Run these command in the system terminal: `> chmod +x ./shell` .

-5. Install the C++ shared library for your system.

-	> If you don't need the `Shell` module, you can skip this step. \
-	> This step only required for `Android` user.

-	Copy the `libc++_shared.so` file in the home directory to the system library directory `/system/lib64` .

-6. Install the application installation packages of the `Assistant` and `Assistant Plus` modules in the home directory.
+5. Install the application installation packages of the `Assistant` and `Assistant Plus` modules in the home directory.

 	Application installation package files have extensions such as `msix`, `dmg`, `apk`, `ipa`, etc.